-Pranayama (Prāṇāyāma) is a combination of two Sanskrit words 'Prana' which means life force, vital energy or breath, and 'Ayama' which means to extend.
+Pranayama (Prāṇāyāma) is a combination of two Sanskrit words ‘Prana’ which means life force, vital energy or breath, and ‘Ayama’ means to extend.
 This forms a part of various yogic practices devised in ancient India.

-Now a days almost everybody from school going children to college students and private and public employees, business people etc., leads mechanical life in towns and cities.
+Nowadays almost everybody from school-going children to college students and private and public employees, business people, etc., leads mechanical life in towns and cities.
 They find no time to concentrate on their health.
 Even they have no time to verify whether their food proportionately contains sufficient quantities of carbohydrates, proteins, vitamins, minerals, etc., required daily for their health.

-If such is the case where is the time for them to look after for their physical and mental fitness?
+If such is the case where is the time for them to look after their physical and mental fitness?

 With a view to give some tip to our readers, ViprasCraft is suggesting the following simple alternate breathing exercise in comfortable pose, also known as Anuloma-Viloma Sukha Pranayama (Comfortable alternate breathing exercise).

-1. Sit in Padmasana (cross legged pose in which the feet rest on alternate thighs) or Siddasana (modified cross legged pose in which the feet touch the buttocks) in a place convenient to you where there is proper ventilation and flow of air.
+1. Sit in Padmasana (cross-legged pose in which the feet rest on alternate thighs) or Siddasana (modified cross-legged pose in which the feet touch the buttocks) in a place convenient to you where there is proper ventilation and flow of air.

 2. Close the right nostril with the right thumb.
 Inhale air slowly through the left nostril.
 Then close the left nostril also with the little or ring fingers of the right hand.
-Retain the air as long as you can comfortably keep in the lungs.
+Retain the air as long as you can comfortably keep it in the lungs.
 Then exhale very slowly through the right nostril releasing the thumb on the right nostril.
-Likewise inhale air slowly through the same right nostril.
+Likewise, inhale air slowly through the same right nostril.
 Retain the air as before and exhale it very slowly through the left nostril.
-All these process count as one cycle of Pranayama.
+All these processes count as one cycle of Pranayama.

 This pranayama purifies the Nadis, improves the digestive appetite and supplies oxygen to all the cells in the body.
-Some practitioners believe that doing anuloma- viloma on a regular basis may relieve the symptoms of and reverse conditions like diabetes, heart disease and high cholesterol levels.
+Some practitioners believe that doing anuloma- viloma on a regular basis may relieve the symptoms of and reverse conditions like diabetes, heart disease, and high cholesterol levels.